jaridnft/quotes-on-dev/README.md

 ## Code Sample

-Each time a new quote is input, an ajax 'POST' request grabs field data to send to the WordPress backend:
+Each time a new quote is input, an ajax 'POST' request grabs field data to send to the WordPress backend.
+Here, custom fields are used to store the quote source and author information:

 ```javascript
 $.ajax({